allenz2423/sep11-freedom-project/entries/entry03.md

 I was consulting around with my friends and they all told me to start easy, try authenticating your users first.
 So I followed the beautifully documented guide that Google provides.
 There's really nothing I can really put in this blog entry because most of the code is just straight up copied from the documentations.

+## EDP

+I am currently at step 2 of the engineering design process.
+I am still on the very beginning of learning firebase.
+I plan on stepping into plan 3 and 4 within the next month or so by creating a functional albeit trash game and store a leaderboard using firebase.

+## Skills

+I haven't been able to expand on anything except for vanilla JavaScript.
+I have gotten pretty good at algorithms but that's about it.

 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)